Comparative Ecological and Functional Genomics

 Evolutionary transcriptomics of gonadal development

-We are using a comparative transcriptomic approach for gene discovery to uncover the full composition and the regulation of the gene network underlying gonadal development at a genome-wide scale across TSD and GSD taxa and in an ecological context similar to that used for the candidate gene approach.
+We continue using a comparative transcriptomic approach to illuminate the regulation of the gene network underlying gonadal development at a genome-wide scale across TSD and GSD taxa and in an ecological context similar to that used for the candidate gene approach.
 This illuminates how this network responds to environmental perturbations at different time scales and what might be its evolutionary potential in the face of contemporary climate change.

 Is gene expression totally thermoinsensitive in GSD taxa?

-An additional evolutionary question is whether GSD species derived from TSD ancestors have lost all thermal sensitivity of the gonadal devevelopmental network.
+gene expressions An additional evolutionary question is whether GSD species derived from TSD ancestors have lost all thermal sensitivity of the gonadal developmental network.
 Data from A. mutica indicate that this is not always the case, as this GSD turtle has retained its ancestral sensitivity in the expression of Wt1, the first such case ever to be reported (Valenzuela 2008).
 This result is paramount as it reveals that GSD taxa can harbor thermal sensitivity even when it is non-functional for sexual differentiation (temperature does not bias sex ratios in A. mutica).
-Such finding is critical because theoretical models for the evolution of TSD rely on the premise that GSD taxa posses an ubiquitous thermal sensitivity that can be co-opted during the evolution of phenotypic plasticity (TSD), and our data provide the first empirical evidence for its existence at the level of gene expression.
+Such finding is critical because theoretical models for the evolution of TSD rely on the premise that GSD taxa posses an ubiquitous thermal sensitivity that can be co-opted during the evolution of phenotypic plasticity (TSD), and our data provide the first empirical evidence for its existence at the level of gene expression, not only in candidate genes but genome-wide, including epigenetic machinery genes (Radhakrishnan et al. 2017a,b; Gessler et al. 2023).
+Interestingly, some thermosensitive gene expression in Apalone spinifera is relic, some altered, and some de novo, present likely because the evolution of sex chromosomes in GSD turtles release thermosensitive transcription from purifying selection that affects TSD turtles (Radhakrishnan et al. 2017a; Gessler et al. 2023).

 How are TSD males and females produced in nature, and how will TSD respond to climate change?

-Through an NSF-funded project we are elucidating the effect of fluctuating temperature on gene expression underlying gonadogenesis in turtles, and testing the ecological relevance of our observations made under constant temperature.
+Turtle eggs buried in sand We are elucidating the effect of fluctuating temperature on gene expression underlying gonadogenesis in turtles, and testing the ecological relevance of our observations made under constant temperature.
 This approach is essential because most molecular studies of TSD have been carried out at constant temperatures, yet sex ratios produced under constant conditions often differ from sex ratios obtained in the field where temperature fluctuates daily (e.g. Valenzuela et al. 1997, Valenzuela 2001a).
-Thus, the relationship between fluctuating temperatures in natural nests and offspring sex ratio remains obscure.
+Our work has yielded developmental models that better predict how males and female TSD turtles are produced in natural nests, and shows that extreme thermal fluctuations predicted from climate change have the potential to unexpectedly accelerate demographic collapse of vertebrates with temperature-dependent sex determination (Valenzuela et al 2019).